AntczakEI/app-ads/_posts/2026-03-19-upper-body-strength-for-fighters.md

 That is stupid.

 Some soreness and fatigue are normal.
-Ongoing shoulder irritation that builds week after week is not something to “tough out” forever.
+Ongoing shoulder irritation that builds week after week is not something to tough out forever.
 Your gym work should help make your shoulders more durable, not slowly wreck them.

 ## 5. Training Like Size Is the Main Goal